goldnarms/IconWiki/Development-Environment-Setup.md

 1. Navigate to the iCon project root folder.
 1. Start the webserver: `node server.js`.

+#### Or: Fire up using NPM
+1. Execute `npm start`

+Nodemon should start Node, monitoring .js, .less and .json files for changes.

 #### Or: Fire up the system using the startup script (local DB only)

 Run the startup script: